Explore

 -

-Bordeaux appellations
+Bordeaux Appellations

-Médoc, Haut-Médoc, Margaux, Saint-Julien, Saint-Estèphe, Pauillac, Pessac-Léognan, Graves, Saint-Émilion, Saint-Émilion Grand Cru, Pomerol, Lalande-de-Pomerol, Fronsac, Blaye, Côtes de Bourg, Entre-deux-Mers, Barsac or Sauternes.
+Médoc, Haut-Médoc, Margaux, Saint-Julien, Saint-Estèphe, Pauillac, Pessac-Léognan, Graves, Saint-Émilion, Saint-Émilion Grand Cru, Pomerol, Lalande-de-Pomerol, Fronsac, Blaye, Côtes de Bourg, Entre-deux-Mers, Barsac, or Sauternes.

-Bordeaux wines are primarily blended wines .
+Bordeaux wines are primarily blended wines.

-For red wines, the dominant grape varieties are:
+For reds, the dominant grape varieties are:

 -